HOWE Q. WALLACE BLOG

 LESSONS LEARNED FROM 9/11 – THE POWER OF COMMUNITY

-If you’re old enough, you remember where you were when you heard.
-The bad news rolled in and accumulated like a bad storm.
-First, the north World Trade Center, then the south World Trade Center tower.
-Then, the Pentagon.
-Other buildings were badly damaged in New York.
-Finally, news that a fourth plane was wrecked in Pennsylvania.
-Its apparent target was the nation’s capital building.
-Courageous passengers, aware of the other targets, fought the terrorists and caused the plane to crash before they could do more damage.
+If you’re old enough, you remember where you were when you heard.Β The bad news rolled in and accumulated like a bad storm.Β First, the north World Trade Center, then the south World Trade Center tower.Β Then, the Pentagon.Β Other buildings were severely damaged in New York.Β Finally, news that a fourth plane crash-landed in Pennsylvania.Β Its apparent target was the nation’s capital building.Β Courageous passengers, aware of the other targets, fought the terrorists and caused the plane to crash before they could do more damage.

 But, as horrible times tend to do, heroes and virtues arose from the smoking heaps of damage.

-Clusters of citizens gathered around the country everywhere.
-Churches were filled with folks praying together.
-Young people lined up at military recruiting venues to sign up to fight the attackers.
-For the moment, there weren’t two parties.
-We were a nation united from local communities to Capitol Hill.
+Clusters of citizens gathered around the country.Β Churches filled with folks praying together.Β Young people lined up at military recruiting venues to sign up to fight the attackers.Β For the moment, there weren’t two parties.Β We were a nation united from local communities to Capitol Hill.

-9/11 has a place in PalletOne history too.
-We were days away from closing our transaction when the tragedy occurred.
-All our arrangements were made, and we were in the process of finalizing details to complete the deal.
+9/11 has a place in PalletOne’s history, too.Β We were days away from closing our transaction when the tragedy occurred.Β We’d made the arrangements, and we were in the process of finalizing details to complete the deal.

 The tragedy changed all that.

-Secure financing evaporated.
-Funds put aside to invest in the purchase were cut in half because the stock market dropped due to the new uncertainty.
-We wondered if the deal could be finished.
+Secure financing evaporated.Β Funds put aside to invest in the purchase were cut in half because the stock market dropped due to the new uncertainty.Β We wondered if we could finish the deal.

-• A community joined together can make tragedy dissipate and replace its progress.
+• A community joined together can help dissipate tragedy and replace it with progress.